nallenanderson/slidemenu/README.md

 # Slidemenu for Rails

-Create cool slider menus for the Rails' Asset Pipeline.
+Create cool off-screen slider menus for the Rails Asset Pipeline.

 [Alberto Varela][1] and [Jesper Josefsson][2] did all the hard work to get this put together.
 I just updated a couple of things so that I wouldn't have to click the button a thousand times to get it to work with Turbolinks in Rails 4.
 Use and enjoy.